Practo Feedback Guidelines for Practo Users

 Feedback Moderation Mechanism

-Our moderators make sure that only the transparent, legitimate and helpful feedback responses reach you.
+Our moderators make sure that only transparent, legitimate and helpful feedback responses reach you.
 Moreover, irrespective of the feedback responses being positive or negative, the moderators do not influence or change the content.
 Our highly-efficient automated tools used to flag questionable content help detect non-compliant with ease.

 Moderators may get in touch with you to verify details of your feedback.